NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Janni Hospitality.md

 You can use magic to show others desert hospitality.
-You can cast 2nd-rank [[Spells/Create Food|Create Food]] once per day and [[Spells/Create Water|Create Water]] twice per day as arcane innate spells.
+You can cast 2nd-rank [[Create Food|Create Food]] once per day and [[Create Water|Create Water]] twice per day as arcane innate spells.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*